The Role of AI in Mental Health Care: Navigating the Future

 Data Privacy and Security

 Mental health data is highly sensitive.
 AI systems require access to personal information, raising concerns about data breaches and misuse.
-Ensuring strong privacy protections and transparent data handling practices is critical to maintain trust.
-At Peak Experience Counselling, we are not using AI to take notes or provide any access to our clients' information.
+Ensuring strong privacy protections and transparent data handling practices is critical to maintaining trust.
+At Peak Experience Counselling, we do not use AI to take notes or provide any access to our clients' information.

 Bias and Inequality

 AI models learn from existing data, which has been shown to reflect social biases.
-This has meant, so far, that AI tools are biased towards certain groups, which leads to unequal treatment recommendations or potential misdiagnoses.
+This has meant that AI tools are biased towards certain groups, leading to unequal treatment recommendations or potential misdiagnoses.
 For example, some AI tools have shown lower accuracy for minority populations due to underrepresentation in training data.
-The National Library of Medicine published an article about the racial bias existing in AI https://pmc.ncbi.nlm.nih.gov/articles/PMC11878858/
+The National Library of Medicine published an article about the racial bias existing in AI here.

 Overreliance on Technology